michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 2. And he killed with the sword Jakub the brother of Juhanon.

 3. And when he saw that this pleased the Jihudoyee, he added to apprehend also Shemun Kipha.
-And they were the days of the Phatiree.See the Gospels, page 384.
+And they were the days of the Phatiree.

 4. And he apprehended him and cast him into the house of the bound, and delivered him to sixteen soldiers to keep him, that after the Petscha he might deliver him to the people of the Jihudoyee.